Dr. Ani Ter-Mkrtchyan

 Research and Teaching Interests

-Dr. Ter-Mkrtchyan is an ACUE credentialed instructor whose teaching and research lie at the intersection of public policy and administration.
-While doing her PhD she has been trained at The Institute for Public Policy Research and Analysis at the University of Oklahoma engaged with nationwide projects on environmental policy and energy security.
-Her dissertation research centers on public opinion, public trust and citizen engagement in governance of environmental and energy policy puzzles.
-This line of research informs her current focus on the role of nonprofits and community engagement in policymaking process.
+Dr. Ter-Mkrtchyan is an Associate Professor in the Department of Political Science, Public Law and Administration.
+She joined the Master of Public Administration faculty in fall 2020 after earning her PhD from the University of Oklahoma.
+Dr. Ter-Mkrtchyan is an ACUE-credentialed instructor whose teaching and research lie at the intersection of public policy and administration, often with a substantive focus on environmental policy.
+Her dissertation research centers on public opinion, public trust, and citizen engagement in the governance of environmental and energy policy puzzles.
+This work informs her current focus on the role of nonprofits in the policymaking process.

 Select Publications